 A great recommendation comes in this Cordless Single Cell Shades Being thicker and having ‘honeycomb composition’, they capably prevent sound decibels from penetrating deep in the house.

-- PLEASE FOLLOW THE 8 EASY STEPS BELOW WHEN ORDERING.
+- PLEASE FOLLOW steps below when ordering.
 STEP 1: Select your color.
-STEP 2: Click on the drop down and you will see different...
+STEP 2: Click on the first drop down above the colors and you will see...

 6. Add an Extra Layer of Acoustic Glass/Acrylic to the Window